 No matter which James Bond actor is your favorite, it’s undeniable that the Sean Connery films had the best villains.
 There’s Blofeld, who turned cat-stroking into a thing that super-villains do, and then there’s Goldfinger—Bond’s flashiest nemesis.
 Fun fact: the author of the James Bond books, Ian Fleming, named Goldfinger for a real person—an architect by the name of Ernő Goldfinger, who made giant, hulking, austere concrete buildings.
-Fleming disliked these buildings so intensely that he immortalized their architect as villain in pop culture.
+Fleming disliked these buildings so intensely that he immortalized their architect as a villain in pop culture.

 And Fleming wasn’t the only critic.
 Goldfinger’s buildings were decreed “soulless.”
 Inhabitants claimed to suffer health problems and depression from spending time inside them.
 Some of Goldfinger’s buildings were vacated because occupants found them so ugly.
 Yet, architects praised Goldfinger’s buildings.
 His Trellick tower, which was once threatened with demolition, has been awarded landmark status.